 Ordinary Time: September 4th

-Monday of the Twenty-Second Week of Ordinary Time; Bl Dina Bélanger; Bl.
-Mary Stella and Her Ten Companions, virgins & martyrs (Poland); Labor Day
+Monday of the Twenty-Second Week in Ordinary Time; Labor Day (USA)

 Other Commemorations: Moses, the Prophet (RM); Saint Rosalia, Virgin (RM); Bl.
 Marie Dina Belanger, Virgin (RM)